TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1CustomRedirect.md

 ```

 ## DESCRIPTION
-This function is used to retrieve named redirects from BloxOne Threat Defense.
+This function is used to retrieve named redirects from Infoblox Threat Defense.

 ## EXAMPLES